tredontho/purescript-book/text/chapter3.md

 insertEntry entry book = Cons entry book
 ```

 If we explicitly parenthesize the right-hand side, we get `(Cons entry) book`.
 That is, `insertEntry entry` is a function whose argument is just passed along to the `(Cons entry)` function.
-But if two functions have the same result for every input, then they are the same function!
+But if two functions have the same result for every input, then they are the same!
 So we can remove the argument `book` from both sides:

 ```haskell
 insertEntry :: Entry -> AddressBook -> AddressBook